Sangla Hill Junction railway station: Facilities

-The station has a police help center and separate waiting rooms for ladies and gents.
+The station has a police help center, has waiting tables and also has water arrangements.
 There are 3 active platforms at Sangla Hill Junction.
 There is also a Parcel house to distribute any mail coming to the junction.

 Services

 The routes from Sangla Hill are linked to Karachi, Lahore, Rawalpindi, Hafizabad, Alipur Chatta, Wazirabad Jn, Gujrat, Lala Musa Jn, Jhelum, Multan, Faisalabad, Gojra, Toba Tek Singh, Shorkot Cantt Jn, Hyderabad, Bahawalpur, Rohri and Nawabshah.
 Major trains that stop here include 45Up/46Dn Pakistan Express, 35Up/36Dn Sir Syed Express (currently not operational), 47Up/48Dn Rehman Baba Express, 111Up/112Dn Badar Express, 147Up/148Dn Mianwali Express and 113Up/114Dn Ghouri Express.
 In past Rail Car Express, Abaseen Express, Chiltan Express, Shaheen Express used to stop here but these trains are not operating for a long time now.